In this upcoming guide, I will show you how to choose the right eyepiece for your telescope and needs. So bulk up!

 With a little background knowledge and deciding what exactly you are interested in using your telescope for, you can confidently choose a telescope eyepiece to fit all of your scoping needs.
 So let’s dig a little deeper.

-First, how does a telescope eyepiece work?
+Lets start with “how does a telescope eyepiece work?”

 It is important to understand how telescope eyepieces actually work so you can be sure to select ones appropriate to the activity you will be using your telescope for.

 Every telescope utilizes a lens or a mirror and some even use both.
 They collect incoming light and in turn outline a figure from that light.

 A telescope eyepiece takes the figure formed by this mirror or lens (or both) and enlarges it so you can see more details in said figure.